 Why it’s a competitor: Being Microsoft helps.
 People always find alternative services in any industry.
 And a service powered by one of the biggest tech companies in the world shows trust and stability.
 There’s also the fact that all Windows PC’s have Bing as the default search engine on the default browser.
 Some people carry on using it after that.

 Yahoo! was the first search engine I ever used and I carried on using it until someone said Google was better.
 And in hindsight, they were right.

 Yahoo! started as an online directory in 1994.
 In the year that Google became Google, Yahoo was the #1 search engine but they’d find themselves requiring Google’s technology to power their searches 6 years later.

 The reason?
 After the dot-com bubble, Yahoo! failed to adapt to industry changes, leading to its dwindling popularity and in 2009, Yahoo’s searches were powered by Bing.

 In 2017, Verizon Communications bought Yahoo for $4.48bn and two years later became part of Verizon Media, its online and media business division.

-Why it’s a competitor: It’s more past reputation than anything else.
-But it’s not a strong competitor by any means.
-Yahoo’s recent revamp felt more like a lick of purple paint over decaying wallpaper than anything else.
+Why it’s a competitor: It survives on its past reputation more than anything else.
+Yahoo’s recent revamp felt more like a lick of purple paint over decaying wallpaper.
 Its saving grace is Yahoo!
 News, with around 200m visits a month and large ad revenue (£3.03bn in 2018).
+Oh, and Yahoo Gemini.

 What does a country do for searches when it bans Google due to censorship?
 It creates its own.
 Baidu is the #1 search engine in China and the third most popular website in the world according to Alexa Internet (as of October 2019).
 That’s an amazing achievement for a search engine primarily available to a nation that holds 18% of the world’s population.